Alpentech Resume - 40th Year Qualifications

 1999 Ling San Mtn. resort layout, Brighton Co., Richard Bass, China

-1997/98 Kohap/ Sabuk Proposal, Korea, master plan w/ EDAW, San Francisco, CA
+1997/98 Kohap/ Sabuk Proposal, Korea, master plan w/ EDAW, San Francisco

 1996-97 Hyosung Group, 20 mountain resort feasibility study, South Korea